 The ability to bring-forward future year entitlements to make non-concessional contributions has been in place for many years now.
 Prior to 1 July 2020 this could be done by anyone who was under 65 on 1st of July and met the total superannuation balance test and in certain circumstances the work test, all discussed below.
-Legislation has now been passed to increase the age from 65 to 67 years of age, effective from 1 July 2020.
+Legislation was passed to increase the age from 65 to 67 years of age, effective from 1 July 2020.
+From 1 July 2023, if you are aged under 75 years at any time in the financial year, you may be eligible subject to conditions we will go through.